phan/phan/README.md

 all the files you throw at it as one big application.
 For code encapsulated in classes this works well.
 For code running in the global scope it gets a bit tricky because order matters.
-If you have an `index.php` including a file that sets a bunch of global variables and you then try to access those after the include in `index.php` the static analyzer won't know anything about these.
+If you have an `index.php` including a file that sets a bunch of global variables and you then try to access those after the `include(...)` in `index.php` the static analyzer won't know anything about these.

 In practical terms this simply means that you should put your entry points and any files setting things in the global scope at the top of your file list.
-If you have a `config.php` that sets global variables that everything else needs put that first in the list followed by your various entry points, then all your library files containing your classes.
+If you have a `config.php` that sets global variables that everything else needs, then you should put that first in the list followed by your various entry points, then all your library files containing your classes.

 # Development